-All organizations can benefit from business intelligence, but here are some clear indicators that you should look into a business intelligence technology for your business:
+All organizations will benefit from business intelligence, but here are some clear indicators that you should look into a business intelligence technology for your business:

 - The need to integrate data from multiple business applications or data sources

-- Lack of visibility into the company’s operations, finances, and other areas
+- Lack of visibility into the company’s operations, events, news, finances, and other areas

 - The need to access relevant business data quickly and efficiently

 - Increasing volume of users requiring and accessing information and more end-users requiring analytical capabilities

 - Rapid company growth or a recent or pending merger/acquisition

 - Introduction of new products

 (Why do I need a business intelligence solution, Terry Ginley)